dusskapark/form-helper-chrome-playground/README.md

-# Form Helper with Gemini Nano
+# Form Helper Chrome Playground

-A real-time form helper using Chrome's built-in AI (Gemini Nano).
-This project demonstrates AI-powered assistance during form completion using a sign-up form example.
+This project serves as a playground for testing and demonstrating the capabilities of the `form-helper-chrome` package.
+It provides a real-time form helper using Chrome's built-in AI (Gemini Nano) to enhance form error handling.

 ## Features